bgant/erv/README.md

 python3 erv/vautow.py /dev/ttyUSB0 standby
 ```

-If you are importing either script as a module, you can use the following syntax:
+If you are importing either script as a Python module, here is a vautow.py example:
 ```python
 import vautow as VAUTOW
 erv = VAUTOW('/dev/ttyUSB0')